aditya23043/notes/EDC/ideas.md

 - RTC (real time clock) / free WorldTimeAPI.com : for showing date and time purposes
 - Speed sensor
 - Inclination sensor
+- Notify vehicle owner in case the car is moving when the user has not set plugged in.

 ## Security & Safety
 - Motion sensor when security mode is on will send a notification to the user